s-ol/alive/docs/internals/extensions.md

       values: { (Inputs.cold a), (Inputs.cold b), (Inputs.cold c) }

 #### output setup
-When `Op:setup` finishes, `@out` has to be set to a `Stream` instance.
+When `Op:setup` finishes, `@out` has to be set to a `Result` instance.
 The instance can be created in `Op:setup`, or by overriding the constructor and delegating to the original one using `super`.
 In general setting it in the constructor is preferred, and it is only moved to `Op:setup` if the output type depends on the arguments received.

-There are three types of `Stream`s that can be created:
+There are four types of `Result`s that can be created:

-- `ValueStream`s track *continuous values*.
-They can only have one value per tick, and downstream Ops will not update when a *ValueStream* has been set to the same value it already had.
-They are updated using `ValueStream:set`.
+- `SigStream`s track *continuous values*.
+They can only have one value per tick, and downstream Ops will not update when a *SigStream* has been set to the same value it already had.
+They are updated using `SigStream:set`.
-- `EventStream`s transmit *momentary events*.
-They can transmit multiple events in a single tick. `EventStream`s do not keep a value set on the last tick on the next tick.
-They are updated using `EventStream:add`.
+- `EvtStream`s transmit *momentary events*.
+They can transmit multiple events in a single tick. `EvtStream`s do not keep a value set on the last tick on the next tick.
+They are updated using `EvtStream:add`.
-- `IOStream`s are like `EventStream`s, but their `IOStream:poll` method is
+- `IOStream`s are like `EvtStream`s, but their `IOStream:poll` method is
   polled by the event loop at the start of every tick.
 This gives them a chance to effectively create changes 'out of thin air' and kickstart the execution of the dataflow engine.
 All *runtime* execution is due to an `IOStream` becoming dirty somewhere.
 See the section on implementing `IOStream`s below for more information.
+- `Constant`s do not change in-between evalcycles.
+Usually Ops do not output `Constant`s directly, althrough `SigStream`s outputs are automatically 'downgraded' to `Constant`s when the Op has no reactive inputs.

 ### Op:tick
 `Op:tick` is called whenever any of the inputs are *dirty*.
 This is where the